Join a club and get a $30 discount on your NH snowmobile registration.

 Frequently Asked Questions

-Yes!
-The NH Sno-Traveler map is the most up-to-date map of NH snowmobile trails.
+The digital NH Sno-Traveler map is the most up-to-date map of NH snowmobile trails.
 Made by snowmobilers for snowmobilers.
 Available for iOS and Android.
 In partnership with local clubs of the association and the NH Bureau of Trails, it is the best resource for snowmobile trail routing.
+Paper maps are no longer available.

 The clubs of the New Hampshire Snowmobile Association are the backbone of the organization.
-They groom and maintaining the state snowmobile trails system.
-Clubs hold club holds monthly meetings, sponsor year-round events, monitor legislation, hold safety workshops, and raise money for charity.
+They groom and maintain the state snowmobile trail system.
+Clubs hold monthly meetings, sponsor year-round events, monitor legislation, hold safety workshops, and raise money for charity.
+They are the best!

 Membership in a club and the NHSA are critical to the future of our sport.
 Snowmobiling on groomed trails is a pay-as-you-play system, membership dues are used by associations throughout the U.S. and Canada to raise the necessary funds to maintain quality trails.

-There are over 100 clubs to choose from throughout New Hampshire.
+There are 100 clubs to choose from throughout New Hampshire.
 Membership fees vary from club to club.
 Pick a club in the area that you will be doing most of your riding.
-Purchase a club membership online. or contact your favorite club directly.

 Get email updates from the New Hampshire Snowmobile Association